Public Safety Cadet Unit 1090

 About the Program:

-The law enforcement explorer program is sponsored by the Duplin County Sheriff’s Office and is a member of the nationally-known Boy Scouts of America organization and adheres to the same standards and bylaws.
-The purpose of the Duplin County Sheriff’s Office Explorer Post 2054 is to provide guidance to students interested in a career in law enforcement and police operations by direct interaction with deputies, detectives, and support staff of the sheriff’s office.
+The Public Safety Cadet program is sponsored by the Duplin County Sheriff’s Office and is a member of the nationally-known Public Safety Cadet organization and adheres to the same standards and bylaws.
+The purpose of the Duplin County Sheriff’s Cadet Unit 1090 is to provide guidance to students interested in a career in law enforcement and police operations by direct interaction with deputies, detectives, and support staff of the sheriff’s office.

-Uniforms and associated equipment will be provided by the sheriff’s office at no cost to the explorer; however, the explorer will be responsible for purchasing their own pair of shoes.
+Uniforms and associated equipment will be provided by the sheriff’s office at no cost to the cadet; however, the cadet will be responsible for purchasing their own pair of shoes.
 An advisor will recommend what is acceptable.

 Discipline, character development, physical fitness and good citizenship are all important aspects of the program.
 Additionally, explorer candidates must meet the following standards in order to qualify to participate in the program: